Each year on 26 January, Australians all around the country will celebrate what’s great about Australia.

 The Lockyer Valley Regional Council Australia Day Awards recognises members of our community who have made an outstanding contribution to the community, and for exceptional achievement in the areas of Sport and Culture.

-Nominations for the 2020 Australia Day Awards are now open!
+Nominations for the 2020 Australia Day Awards have now closed.

 The nomination period for Lockyer Valley Australia Day Awards is open year-round, beginning 1 February each year and closing in November of that year.
 This gives the community the opportunity to nominate someone at any time, possibly after a successful event or sporting achievement.